A Comprehensive Survey of Continual Learning: Theory, Method and Application: Theoretical Foundation

 in which the first term encourages parameter changes predominantly in directions that do not interfere with the old tasks via a preconditioner $\Lambda_{k-1}^{-1}$, while the second term enforces $\theta$ to stay close to the old task solution $\mu_{k-1}$.

-Of note, the above analyses are mainly based on finding a shared solution for all incremental tasks, which is subject to severe inter-task interference \cite{wang2021afec,ramesh2021model,wang2022coscl}.
-In contrast, incremental tasks can also be learned in a (partially) separated way, which is the dominant idea of the \emph{architecture-based approach}.
+Of note, the above analyses are mainly based on finding a shared solution for all incremental tasks, which is subject to severe inter-task interference~\cite{wang2021afec,ramesh2021model,wang2022coscl}.
+In contrast, incremental tasks can also be learned in a (partially) separated way, which is the dominant idea of the \emph{architecture-based approach} in Sec.~\ref{Sec.4.5_Architecture}.
 This can be formulated as constructing a continual learning model with parameters $\theta = \cup_{t=1}^{k} \theta^{(t)}$, where $\theta^{(t)} = \{e^{(t)}, \psi\}$, $e^{(t)}$ is the task-specific/adaptive parameters, and $\psi$ is the task-sharing parameters.
 The task-sharing parameters $\psi$ are omitted in some cases, where the task-specific parameters $e^{(i)}$ and $e^{(j)}$ ($i<j$) may overlap to enable parameter reuse and knowledge transfer.
-The overlapping part $e^{(i)} \cap e^{(j)}$ is frozen when learning the $j$-th task to avoid catastrophic forgetting \cite{rusu2016progressive,serra2018overcoming}.
-Then, as in Eq.~\ref{eqn_task_inference}, each task can be performed as $p(\mathcal{D}_{t}|\theta^{(t)})$ instead of $p(\mathcal{D}_{t}|\theta)$ if given the task identity $\mathbb{I}_{\mathcal{D}_{t}}$, in which the conflicts between tasks are explicitly controlled or even avoided if $\psi$ is omitted:
+The overlapping part $e^{(i)} \cap e^{(j)}$ is frozen when learning the $j$-th task to avoid catastrophic forgetting~\cite{rusu2016progressive,serra2018overcoming}.
+Then, each task can be performed as $p(\mathcal{D}_{t}|\theta^{(t)})$ instead of $p(\mathcal{D}_{t}|\theta)$ if given the task identity $\mathbb{I}_{\mathcal{D}_{t}}$, in which the conflicts between tasks are explicitly controlled or even avoided if $\psi$ is omitted: However, there are two major challenges.
+The first is the scalability of model size due to progressive allocation of $\theta^{(t)}$, which depends on the sparsity of $e^{(t)}$, reusability of $e^{(i)} \cap e^{(j)}$ ($i<j$), and transferability of $\psi$.
+The second is the accuracy of task-identity prediction, denoted as $p(\mathbb{I}_{\mathcal{D}_{t}} = t |\mathcal{D}_{t}, \theta)$.
+Except for the TIL setting that always provides the task identity $\mathbb{I}_{\mathcal{D}_{t}}$~\cite{rusu2016progressive,serra2018overcoming,fernando2017pathnet,ebrahimi2019uncertainty}, other scenarios generally require the model to determine which $\theta^{(t)}$ to use based on the input data, as shown in Eq.~\eqref{eqn_task_inference}.
+This is closely related to the out-of-distribution (OOD) detection, where the predictive uncertainty should be low for in-distribution data and high for OOD data~\cite{henning2021posterior,kim2022theoretical,d2021uncertainty}.
+More importantly, since the function of task-identity prediction as Eq.~\eqref{eqn_task_inference_2} (equivalent to classifying tasks) needs to be continually updated, it also suffers from catastrophic forgetting.
+To address this issue, the $i$-th task's distribution $p(\mathcal{D}_{t} | i,\theta)$ can be recovered by incorporating replay~\cite{henning2021posterior,kj2020meta,gong2022continual,lee2019neural_cndpm}: